-This fifth and final part in my survey development series isn’t about closing the door on a customer feedback project, it’s propping the door open for both short-term and long-term benefits.
+This fifth and final part in my survey development series isn’t about closing the door on a customer feedback project, it’s propping the door open for both short-term and long-term benefits with an open feedback loop.
 But before we get into that, here’s a quick recap to freshen your memory.

 We started with defining our survey objectives to make sure our efforts are targeted, purposeful, and goal oriented.
 Then we built our action plan which clarified the topics and questions our survey needed to address.
 From there, we shifted focus to making sure our surveys are engaging by keeping them relevant and considering the respondents’ experience.
 All these pieces build upon each other and tie together, which underlines the point that survey development is more than just typing questions and sends invite emails.
 It’s a strategic process that, when given the attention it requires, will greatly increase your chances of success.